Healthy Homes Assessment Kaiwharawhara

 What We Do

-As building inspectors, we deal with all the elements involved in specialist house inspections.
-We are there to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors we deal with all the issues associated with specialist home inspects.
+We’re there to make sure you make the best decision when purchasing your next property.

-We take your investment seriously, and undertake detailed checks to ensure you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the fun aspects of purchasing or owning the home.
+We take your investment seriously We conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning the house.

-We offer a wide range of solutions to ensure that you are fully updated on the condition of any property you might be contemplating buying or selling along with other services.
+We are specialised in a range of services to make sure you are completely updated on the condition of any property you may be contemplating buying or selling and also other solutions.

-With our systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into your reports, you are able to actually see any issues that may be discovered.
-Through our detailed reporting it’s easy to understand why we have so many clients who recommend our services to their family and friends.
+With our systemised approach to your inspection of your home as well as the latest technology in software which includes digital photos in the report, you can actually see any issues that could be found.
+Through our detailed report, it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports